CiscoDevNet/FMCAnsible/README.md

 # FMC Ansible Modules

+IMPORTANT: This is a beta build.
+It is still being tested.
+Please use it for testing and provide feedback, do not use in production.

 IMPORTANT: When cloning this repository place it under ansible_collections/cisco (requirement to run some of the Ansible tools like ansible-test).

 An Ansible Collection that automates configuration management